TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

     title: "Image 2 title caption"
   - image_path: ""
 ---
+> Three series article about how to manage technical debt in a simple and fun way.

-{% include feature_row id="intro" type="center" %}
+{% include feature_row id="feature-row" %}

-> Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna
-> aliqua.
-> Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-> Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-> Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum
+# Introduction

 Recently I had a meeting to share ideas about how to help a team (engineering and product owners alike) not only aware of the importance of their tech-debt but also how to take ownership of it.
 For some reasons, this team had heavy rotation, and the engineers did not find a way to remove their pain points during their sprints.

-Working with some team members, we had already identified some points in various repositories and services, but we had not been able to onboard everyone in the importance of those items.
+Working with some team members, we had already identified some items in various repositories and services, but we had not been able to onboard everyone in the importance of them.
 For example, there were some _code smells_, some services had tons _legacy code_ (with few tests or no documentation) and other stuff that usually is considered technical debt.
+The most senior or historic engineers on the team did not notice lack of documentation or tests as technical debt (after all they were the technical experts and owners of the repositories), but the product owners were seeing some slowness onboarding new engineers on the team.
+On the other hand, the product owners were not aware of some technical deficiencies (or if they were they thought they had no impact at all), but the engineers were not happy with some old tools, libraries and patterns used.

+Although when written as above it might be clear a relationship exists between the pairs, it needed an external feedback to make the whole team aware of it.

 So we gathered together again, this time hands-on to try to find the best approach to the problems they were facing:

 - How to identify if something was really tech-debt or just false positives
 - How to measure the impact of each tech-debt item
 - How to reach consensus within the team (including product owner) that a given piece of software needed some love
 :heart_eyes: :hearts: <sup>:hearts: <sup>:hearts:</sup></sup>

+Basically we were going to **observe**, **measure impact** and **raise awareness**.

 # The first iteration